 Membership is by audition only and members must have the recommendation of their orchestra and/or band directors.
 Exceptions are students from schools that have no orchestra or band program.
 Those students must be recommended by their school official and their private instructor, and must remain active in private lessons throughout the school year.

 Members of the Youth Orchestras are required to participate in Saturday morning rehearsals from 9:00 a.m. to 12:00 noon.
 Rehearsals are held at the Deurksen Fine Arts Center on the Wichita State University campus.

-The yearly fee to participate in the Youth Orchestras program is $200.
+The annual tuition to participate in the Youth Orchestras program is $200 plus an annual Library and Materials fee of $20.
 Since dues and ticket sales cover only a small portion of the Youth Orchestras budget, tax-deductible contributions are welcome.